- Concrete Furniture Home

 The table legs also feature a unique concrete design element, inspired by a salvaged antique plinth block from a 200-year-old barn that was on the property.
 “The best part of this table is that the height was a mistake.
 The client ordered chairs for a 36-inch table height, and the table was spec’d for a 30-inch height.
 We decided to add a concrete plinth block as a new element to support the steel table legs, and it transformed the whole design,” says Kudrick.

 The concrete sink and drop front is cast as one piece in a custom mold with a removable face panel so the face mix could be sprayed on for color continuity.
-The concrete serving counter was given Fu Tung Cheng's signature torn-paper edge
+The concrete serving counter was given Fu Tung Cheng's signature torn-paper edge to replicate water and a shoreline, giving the illusion that the swan centerpiece is floating on a pond.

 For the concrete finishes, JM used a combination of a water-based polyurethane in a matte finish and hand-waxed surfaces.
 “This combination allows for superior stain resistance, low maintenance and ease of repairability,” says Kudrick.
 “The waxed finish gives a tangibility and realism over using a plain sealer."